gvwilson/thirdbit/src/fiction/iffy/index.md

 I can only assume that he had some assistance."
 She very pointedly didn't look at Iffy as she spoke.

-There was a shower in the basement that provided a seemingly endless flow of hot water that didn't smell of the sea.
+The shower in the basement
+provided a seemingly endless flow of hot water that didn't smell of the sea.
 Iffy and Aunt Naggie squabbled for a moment about who needed it more before the soldier who was their guide and guard cleared his throat and pointed out that there were actually *two* showers.